Fort Lauderdale–Hollywood International Airport

-With over 700 daily flights to 135 domestic and international destinations, FLL has become an intercontinental gateway since the late 1990s, although Miami International Airport still handles most long-haul flights.
-FLL serves as a primary airport for the Fort Lauderdale, Pompano Beach, and Boca Raton areas, and a secondary airport for parts of Miami and areas north of Boca Raton for flights that are not served by Palm Beach International Airport, such as Delray Beach, Jupiter, Boynton Beach, and West Palm Beach.
-The airport is a base for Allegiant Air, JetBlue and Spirit Airlines, the latter of which has their corporate headquarters nearby in the suburb of Miramar, Florida.
-In addition, FLL is the primary South Florida airport for Southwest Airlines (although Southwest also serves both Miami and Palm Beach as well) with the majority of Southwest flights currently serving Fort Lauderdale.
-FLL is classified by the US Federal Aviation Administration as a "major hub" facility serving commercial air traffic.
+With over 700 daily flights to 135 domestic and international destinations, the airport has become an intercontinental gateway since the late 1990s, although Miami International Airport still handles most long-haul flights in and out of South Florida.
+It serves as a primary airport for the Fort Lauderdale, Pompano Beach, Coral Springs, and Boca Raton areas, and a secondary airport for parts of Miami and areas north of Boca Raton.
+The airport is a base for Allegiant Air and JetBlue, as well as for Spirit Airlines, which has its corporate headquarters located in nearby Dania Beach.
+It is also the primary South Florida airport for Southwest Airlines.

+The airport is classified by the Federal Aviation Administration (FAA) as a "major hub" facility serving commercial air traffic.

 History

-1926-59
+1926–1959

-World War 1 aviator Merle Fogg purchased an abandoned 9-hole golf course that was destroyed in the 1926 Miami hurricane for $1,200 in 1928.
+World War I aviator Merle Fogg purchased an abandoned nine-hole golf course that was destroyed in the 1926 Miami hurricane for $1,200 (about $22,000 in 2025) in 1928.
 On May 1, 1929, the airport officially opened as Merle Fogg Field, with two criss-cross unpaved runways.
 At the start of World War II, it was commissioned by the United States Navy and renamed Naval Air Station Fort Lauderdale.
 The runways were paved, and a control tower was built.
 The base was initially used for refitting civil airliners for military service before they were ferried across the Atlantic to Europe and North Africa.
 NAS Fort Lauderdale later became a main training base for Naval Aviators and enlisted naval air crewmen flying the Grumman TBF and TBM Avenger for the U.S. Navy and U.S. Marine Corps aboard aircraft carriers and from expeditionary airfields ashore.
 NAS Fort Lauderdale was the home base for Flight 19, the five TBM Avengers that disappeared in December 1945, leading in part to the notoriety of the Bermuda Triangle.

-NAS Fort Lauderdale closed on October 1, 1946, and was transferred to county control, becoming Broward County International Airport.
+NAS Fort Lauderdale closed on October 1, 1946 and was transferred to county control, becoming Broward County International Airport.

-Commercial flights to Nassau began on June 2, 1953, and domestic flights began in 1958–1959: Northeast Airlines and National Airlines DC-6Bs flew nonstop to Idlewild, and Northeast flew nonstop to Washington National.
-In 1959 the airport opened its first permanent terminal building and assumed its current name.
+Commercial flights to Nassau began on June 2, 1953, and domestic flights began in 1958–1959: Northeast Airlines and National Airlines DC-6Bs flew nonstop to New York–Idlewild, and Northeast flew nonstop to Washington–National.
+In 1959, the airport opened its first permanent terminal building and assumed its current name.